Taroko George

 convenient conversation

-Taiwanese visitors inform themselves at the entrance of a bridge that gives access to one of Taroko's many tunnels.
+Taiwanese visitors inquire at the entrance to a bridge that leads to one of Taroko's many tunnels.

 rocky meanders